Simple Solutions for Back Pain

 *As always, please speak with your Medical doctor before adding or increasing any supplements.

 Series #8 = Foam Roller Stretch & Arm liftsStretch Your Chest & Shoulders with this Simple Foam Roller Exercise.
 Expand

 How the Foam Roller can help You stretch Chest and Shoulders

 Lying on the foam roller effectively releases tension and also aligns your spine, improving posture.
 When you add a shoulder range of motion exercise, you open your chest, which releases your upper back and stretches shoulder and arm muscles safely.

 Stretch Your Chest & Shoulders with this Simple Foam Roller Exercise

 Lie on the foam roller lengthwise and imprint your spine; start with your arms by your sides on the floor.

 - Inhale – Lift your arms in line with ears while keeping your spine imprinted.

-- Exhale – Lower your arms to 3 or 4 inches above the floor.
+- Exhale – Lower your arms to 3 inches above the floor.

 Stretch your Triceps and Shoulders